What else could I say? Everyone is gay

 - Springtime for Hitler: In Utero was intended to alienate their mainstream fans, but became another big hit instead.

 - Surprisingly Gentle Song: "Pennyroyal Tea", "All Apologies", "Dumb"...

-- Soundtrack Dissonance: The voice over in "tourette's" announces the track as "moderate rock", but it sure doesn't sound like it.
+- Spoken Word: The voice-over in "tourette's" announces the track as "moderate rock", but it sure doesn't sound like it.